 6. Taylor BBT

-My Review: Another great baby coming from Taylor.
-Big Baby Taylor, or shorter BBT, is one of the most popular guitars from Taylor.
+My Review: Another great guitar coming from Taylor.
+Big Baby Taylor, or also know as BBT, is one of the most popular guitars from Taylor.
 It has one of the largest bodies compared to all other baby designs in Taylor’s catalog, hence the name.
 However, it is still smaller than most guitars from other manufacturers.
 What makes BBT good and extremely popular is the fact that despite its size, it still has great tonality, meaning that it can produce quite strong sounds, while also keeping a clear tone, without too high vibrations.

 Finish: For more comfortability and prettiness, BBT features a satin finish, with completely natural and classic coloring, as well as X-Bracing.